GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 Lives are shaped through the influence of obscure, faithful members who carry the spirit of the gospel.

 When once I tried to thank a great teacher and patriarch, William E. Berrett, he quickly passed the credit back to one who had taught him.
 An old convert from Norway was called to teach a group of mischievous Aaronic Priesthood boys.
 They were greatly amused by his broken English, but somehow the Spirit polished his words and soon the boys responded.

 I have heard Brother Berrett testify on more than one occasion, “We could warm our hands by the fire of his faith.”

 President Heber J. Grant once heard Bishop Millen Atwood preach a sermon in the Thirteenth Ward, “I was studying grammar at the time,” he said, “and he made some grammatical errors in his talk.

-“I wrote down his first sentence, smiled to myself, and said: ‘I am going to get ... enough material to last me for the entire winter in my night school grammar class.’
-We had to take ... four sentences a week, that were not grammatically correct, together with our corrections.
+“I wrote down his first sentence, smiled to myself, and said: ‘I am going to get … enough material to last me for the entire winter in my night school grammar class.’
+We had to take … four sentences a week, that were not grammatically correct, together with our corrections.

-“...
-But I did not write anything more after that first sentence—not a word; and when Millen Atwood stopped preaching, tears were rolling down my cheeks, tears of gratitude and thanksgiving that welled up into my eyes because of the marvelous testimony which that man bore of the divine mission of Joseph Smith, the Prophet of God. ...”
+“… But I did not write anything more after that first sentence—not a word; and when Millen Atwood stopped preaching, tears were rolling down my cheeks, tears of gratitude and thanksgiving that welled up into my eyes because of the marvelous testimony which that man bore of the divine mission of Joseph Smith, the Prophet of God. …”

-He continued: “Although it is now more than sixty-five years since I listened to that sermon, it is just as vivid today, and the sensations and feelings that I had are just as fixed with me, as they were the day I heard it. ...
+He continued: “Although it is now more than sixty-five years since I listened to that sermon, it is just as vivid today, and the sensations and feelings that I had are just as fixed with me, as they were the day I heard it. …

-“... the one thing above all others that has impressed me has been the spirit, the inspiration of the living God that an individual had, when proclaiming the Gospel, and not the language. ...
-I have endeavored, from that day to this ... to judge men and women by the spirit they have; for I have learned absolutely, that it is the spirit that giveth life and understanding, and not the letter—the letter killeth” (Improvement Era, Apr.
+“… the one thing above all others that has impressed me has been the spirit, the inspiration of the living God that an individual had, when proclaiming the Gospel, and not the language. … I have endeavored, from that day to this … to judge men and women by the spirit they have; for I have learned absolutely, that it is the spirit that giveth life and understanding, and not the letter—the letter killeth” (*Improvement Era,* Apr.
 1939, p.
 201).

 Whenever we seek for true testimony we come, finally, to ordinary men and women and children.